-- 2. Physical abuse: a form of abuse which may involve hitting, shaking, throwing, poisoning, burning, or scalding, drowning, suffocating or otherwise causing physical harm to a child.
-Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child. - 3.
+Physical abuse: a form of abuse which may involve hitting, shaking, throwing, poisoning, burning, or scalding, drowning, suffocating or otherwise causing physical harm to a child.
+Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.

 Emotional abuse: the persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development.
 It may involve conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
 It may include not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.
 It may feature age or developmentally inappropriate expectations being imposed on children.
 These may include interactions that are beyond a child's developmental capability as well as overprotection and limitation of exploration and learning or preventing the child participating in normal social interaction.
 It may involve seeing or hearing the ill-treatment of another.
 It may involve serious bullying (including cyberbullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
-Some level of emotional abuse is involved in all types of maltreatment of a child, although it may occur alone. - 4.
+Some level of emotional abuse is involved in all types of maltreatment of a child, although it may occur alone.

 Sexual abuse: involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
 The activities may involve physical contact, including assault by penetration (for example rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing, and touching outside of clothing.
 They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet).
-Sexual abuse is not solely perpetrated by adult males.
-Women can also commit acts of sexual abuse, as can other children. - 5.
+Sexual abuse is not

 Neglect: the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
 Neglect may occur during pregnancy as a result of maternal substance abuse.
 Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate caregivers); or ensure access to appropriate medical care or treatment.
 It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.

-Keeping children safe in education also acknowledges the following as specific safeguarding issues.
-Extensive guidance on a wide variety of specific issues can be found in Annex B of KCSIE.
+Keeping Children Safe in Education also acknowledges the following as specific safeguarding issues (extensive guidance on a wide variety of specific issues can be found in Annex B of KCSIE):

-- Bullying including cyberbullying.
+- Bullying including cyberbullying

-- > Children missing from education.
+- Children missing from education

-- > Children missing from home or care.
+- Children missing from home or care.

 - Child sexual exploitation (CSE).

-- > Child criminal exploitation (CCE) (including county lines/gangs)
+- Child criminal exploitation (CCE) (including county lines/gangs)

-- Children and the court system

-- Child on Child abuse
+- Children and Child on Child abuse

 - Domestic abuse.

 - Drugs/substance misuse.

 - Fabricated or induced illness.

 - Faith abuse.

 - Female genital mutilation (FGM).

 - Forced marriage.

 - Gender-based violence / violence against women and girls (VAWG).

 - Hate.

 - Mental health.

 - Breast ironing / breast flattening.

 - Homelessness.

 - Preventing radicalisation (including Channel).

 - Relationship abuse.

 - Sexting.

 - Trafficking.

-- Witchcraft
+- Witchcraft.